 Mark Devries Biography

 Mark Devries also filmed the world’s first aerial drone footage of factory farms, released as part of his Factory Farm Drone Project, which has been viewed by tens of millions worldwide and received global press coverage.

-Mark Devries continues to appear and speak at special screenings of Speciesism and related events, while working on several new projects.
+Mark Devries continues to speak at special screenings of Speciesism and related events, while working on several new projects.

 Mark Devries currently lives in Los Angeles.